Hoyasumii/avengers-endgame/README.md

 THOR: [He notices Bruce and Rocket standing there.
 He cracks into joy.]
 BOYS!
 Oh my God!
 Its so to see you!
 [To Rocket, trying to hug him] Come here, you little rascal! [growling]

 ROCKET: No, I'm good.
 I'm good.
-That's no
+That's not